Contents

 Scotiabank

-Scotiabank allows trades of OTC stocks along with trades done on formal markets.
+Scotiabank allows trades in OTC stocks, as well as trades on formal markets.
 The process is the same for both.
 You can open an account online or contact an advisor directly.

 BMO

 With BMO, you can also trade OTC securities.
-The options are more limited though then the more used markets above.
-The process for OTC stock trading works similarly to trades of other securities; you just may not be able to do them online, depending on the stock.
+The options are more limited, though, than the more commonly used markets above.
+The process for OTC stock trading works similarly to that of other securities; you may just not be able to do it online, depending on the stock.

 Trading OTCs with Wealthsimple

-The thing with Wealthsimple though is they also have $0 fees so if you did sign up you wouldn’t have to pay anything.
+The thing with Wealthsimple, though, is that they also have $0 fees, so if you did sign up, you wouldn’t have to pay anything.
 It also has plenty of other investing options.
-As we have mentioned though, OTC stocks are riskier so not all platforms will allow you to trade them.
+As we have mentioned, though, OTC stocks are riskier, so not all platforms will allow you to trade them.
 If you are looking to trade OTCs, do your research before you put any money into a brokerage account.
 You want to make sure that you are putting the money where you intend to invest it.

 OTC Stocks and Penny Stocks

-Penny stocks are stocks that sell for a low price, usually under $5.
-Penny stocks are usually held by new companies and companies that are not listed on a formal exchange.
-For this reason, the majority of trading penny stocks is done on an OTC market.
+Penny stocks are low-priced stocks, usually under $5.
+Penny stocks are usually held by new companies or those not listed on a formal exchange.
+For this reason, most trading in penny stocks is done on the OTC market.

 While penny stocks may seem like an ideal purchase, they actually aren’t commonly purchased by new investors.
-This is because penny stocks, as well as a lot of other stocks on the OTC market, have a higher market volatility than most other stocks that are listed on a major exchange.
+This is because penny stocks, as well as many other OTC-listed stocks, have higher market volatility than most listed on a major exchange.

 Pink Sheet Stocks

-If you have heard of OTC stocks before then you have probably heard the term pink sheet stocks.
+If you have heard of OTC stocks before, you have probably heard of pink sheet stocks.
 The terms are pretty interchangeable.
-This is because before OTC markets were called OTC markets, they were Pink Sheets LLC.
-Hence the name pink sheet stocks.
-It helps to note that all of their stocks and bonds are listed on pink and yellow sheets.
-In 2011, it became known as OTC market group.
+This is because, before OTC markets were called OTC markets, they were Pink Sheets LLC.
+Hence, the name pink sheet stocks.
+It’s worth noting that all their stocks and bonds are listed on the pink and yellow sheets.
+In 2011, it became known as the OTC market group.
+C markets were called OTC markets, and they were Pink Sheets LLC.
+Hence, the name pink sheet stocks.
+It helps to note that all of their stocks and bonds are listed on the Pink and Yellow sheets.
+In 2011, it became known as the OTC market group.

 OTC Markets

-When you purchase an OTC stock, it is going to be listed in one of the 3 possible OTC exchanges.
-These markets are owned by OTC Market Group.
+When you purchase an OTC stock, it will be listed on one of the 3 possible OTC exchanges.
+OTC Market Group owns these markets.
 With OTCs, it is important to remember that Canada does not have an OTC market, but the US does.
-This means that these US markets as well as the market they use to facilitate the trades ( OTC Link) are regulated by the SEC.
+This means that these US markets, as well as the market they use to facilitate trades (OTC Link), are regulated by the SEC.

 OTCQX

 The OTCQX market is also known as the best market.
-This has a lot to do with the fact that this is the strictest market of the 3.
-With this market, penny stocks are unable to be listed on it.
-Many OTC stocks in this market are from companies from Canada, Europe, Brazil and Russia that are what are considered to be blue- chip companies.
-One well known example of this is Heineken N.V.
+This is largely because it is the strictest of the 3 markets.
+In this market, penny stocks cannot be listed.
+Many OTC stocks in this market are from companies in Canada, Europe, Brazil, and Russia that are considered blue-chip.
+One well-known example of this is Heineken N.V.
 (HINKF).

-Before November of 2021, the OTCBB (Over The Counter Bulletin Board) used to be the main market in trading OTC securities, It was then when the OTCQX took over.
+Before November 2021, the OTCBB (Over-the-Counter Bulletin Board) was the main market for trading OTC securities.
+It was then that the OTCQX took over.
 The OTCBB no longer exists.

 OCTQB

 This market is known as the venture market and is the middle ground of the 3.
-There are no restrictions on penny stocks in this market, however, most of the stocks found here are from growing companies around the world.
+There are no restrictions on penny stocks in this market; however, most of the stocks here are from growing companies worldwide.

 OTC Pink

 The third market is the open market.
-This is a market for stock that don;t qualify for the other two markets.
-Because of this, though, this is the riskiest market to invest in.
+This is a market for stock that doesn’t qualify for the other two markets.
+Because of this, it’s the riskiest market to invest in.
 It is the default market.
 Companies are not required to disclose any information to be listed here.

 OTC Stock Lists

-Even though OTC stocks are not as commonly talked about like those listed on the TSX or TSX Venture Exchange, there are actually over 12,000 different stocks listed here.
-While we do caution you to do your research before investing money in companies on the OTC, there are plenty of legitimate companies.
-Some of the largest companies started out by being listed on an OTC.
+Even though OTC stocks are not as widely discussed as those listed on the TSX or TSX Venture Exchange, there are actually over 12,000 stocks listed here.
+While we do caution you to do your research before investing in OTC companies, there are plenty of legitimate ones.
+Some of the largest companies started on the OTC.

-Other companies choose the OTC markets for other reasons like avoid the SEC or were delisted.
+Other companies choose the OTC markets for reasons like avoiding the SEC or avoiding delisting.
 Some massive companies still choose to trade on OTC markets even though they are large enough to trade through other markets.

 Here are a few larger companies that trade on the OTC markets: